andis-spr/args-linugs/README.md

-Scripts for setting up a Linux graphical session quicker.
+Personal scripts for setting up a Linux graphical session quicker.